Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

 3. if chosen, a windows or linux jumpbox

-The following image is an example of a container service with 1 jumpbox, 3 masters, and 3 agents:
+The following image shows the architecture of a container service cluster with 3 masters, and 3 agents:

 ![Image of Mesos container service on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos.png)